JL-14/winter-survival/README.md

 * As a frequent visitor to the site, I want to see whether there is new content and new scenarios to complete.
 * As a frequent visitor, I want to complete the exercise again to see if I can get an even better score.
-* As a frequent visitor, I want to see the expert's feedback for all the different items, and to fully understand how all the possible items might be helpful (or not) for the purposes of survival.
+* As a frequent visitor, I want to see the feedback of the expert for all the different items, and to fully understand how all the possible items might be helpful (or not) for the purposes of survival.

 ---